 Two highly qualified stream experts lead one of OHA’s 2013 summertime Highland Wonders field trips, offering a unique opportunity to learn about our highland waterways.

-Gina McCoy, Stream Morphologist, discussed how watershed functioning leads to characteristic patterns of streamflow and sediment delivery, creating the watershed ‘signature’.
-She also explained how the resulting interactions among energy, water, sediment and structural elements in streams create the morphology we can see.
+Gina McCoy, stream morphologist, discussed how watershed functioning leads to characteristic patterns of streamflow and sediment delivery, creating the watershed ‘signature’.
+She explained how the resulting interactions among energy, water, sediment and structural elements in streams create the morphology we can see.
+Gina also described the connections between the big picture and the close-up view: “Dialing down from the landscape to the site scale: watershed functioning is driven by interactions between non-living and living elements; stream processes are driven by watershed functioning; and stream channels respond dynamically to both local influences and the integration of processes occurring across the watershed.”

 Thank you, Gina and Tom McCoy, for providing such an informative and interesting learning experience!